 Well, when you need to talk about posing, there are a lot of people who are against posing.
 I think that posing is definitely advantageous.
 It’s not posing, that’s bad.
 It’s bad posing, that’s bad.
 And I think if you could direct your subject, the person that you’re photographing in a way that makes them feel comfortable then they’re going to look a lot more attractive in the image that you take of them.

 So I think in terms of the posing or the good expressions, just being really warm and inviting and letting people into your space and to your aura is really, really important.

-One of the other things that is fundamental when it comes to being able to do that with your client is to know your equipment so well that you’re not thinking about what if stop on my shooting?
+One of the other things that are fundamental when it comes to being able to do that with your client is to know your equipment so well that you’re not thinking about what if stop on my shooting?
 Is it in focus?
 What shut to speed am I using?
 What also am I using?
 You just know instinctually what you should be on in terms of the camera, and then you can focus and concentrate on their relationship that you’ve got with the person that you’re photographing.
 So that’s really, really important.

-I also think that learning techniques that are not photographic related, like neuro linguistic programming or body language, can really help you as a photographer to get people to warm to you in a very quick way.
+I also think that learning techniques that are not photographic related, like neurolinguistic programming or body language, can really help you as a photographer to get people to warm to you in a very quick way.
 A lot of the times I’m dealing with people in emotionally vulnerable situations.
 And I need them to trust me and to believe in me.
 And I implement certain techniques through body language and the words that I used neural linguistic programming that make people feel comfortable with me.

 What projects are you working on right now?